 - recognise that children younger than 3 months with a temperature of 38°C or higher are in a high-risk group for serious illness

-- NICE (November 2019).
-Feverish illness in children Assessment and initial management in children younger than 5 years
+NICE guidance - thermometers and detection of fever in children younger than 5 years

 NICE guidance - use of paracetamol and ibuprofen for management of fever in child under 5 years old